kroka-shanti/testrail-reporter/README.md

 # testrail-reporter
-testrail-reporter, work with moonraker

 This reporter update test suites in TestRail using features files.
 And then add results for each case.

+#CONFIG
 Add TestRail settings to config.json file.

+#NOTE!
+For use this reporter you need use moonkaker framework for your tests.
 Based on spec reporter.

-NOTE!
-For use this reporter you need use moonkaker framework for your tests.